 Compensated absences - Full-time 12-month employees earn vacation time according to their length of service ranging from 2 to 20 days per year.
 Vacation time must be used by the end of the fiscal year.
 However, with the approval of the Department Head, an employee may carry forward 3 days, which must be used within the first 3 months of the following fiscal year.
+Due to the COVID pandemic, all unused vacation days at June 30, 2020 were allowed to be carried forward for use within the first 3 months of the following fiscal year.
 Upon termination employees are paid for accrued, unused vacation time.
 The ROE records a liability associated with compensated absences.